Andrew Walker (actor): Personal life

-Andrew William Walker was born in Montreal, Quebec, Canada, the son of Joyce Walker, a librarian, and Bruce Walker, a school administrator.
+Walker was born in Montréal, Canada on June 9, 1979, the son of the late Joyce Walker, a librarian, and Bruce Walker, a school administrator.
 His sister is actress and model Jenimay Walker.
 He is a graduate of Vanier College, where he played football and was given a full scholarship to play at Boston College.
 After his commitment to BC, he returned home to spring camp at Vanier and tore his anterior cruciate ligament during a routine drill, thus ending his football career.

 He is married to fellow Montrealer Cassandra Troy.
 Together they have two sons: West, born July 2015, and Wolf, born December 2019.
 In 2013, the couple, along with a friend, started Clover, a company that bottles fresh, cold-pressed juices, with locations in the Los Angeles area.
 In 2018, the couple rebranded their juice company, naming it Little West after their love of the west coast and their son, West.